Here's what you need to know: Your knee pain isn't likely coming from your knee!

 Risk Factors for KNEE PAIN

 Collapsing Mechanics - Collapsing is the posture of pronation at the foot (collapsed arch), internal rotation of the leg, and drop of the opposite hip.
 You can see this in the picture on the right below.
 Collapsing can occur during squatting, jumping, or running.
-There are several movement limitations that can lead to this.
+Several movement limitations can lead to this.

-Core, Pelvic, Hip, Foot weakness - There are a number of things that can be weak, leading to collapsing mechanics.
+Core, pelvic, hip, and foot weakness - A number of things can be weak, leading to collapsing mechanics.
 What we see most often is weakness in the hips and pelvis that limit your ability to control the hip and leg when you squat or absorb shock while running or landing from a jump.
 Overall, the strength of the core, pelvis, hips, and feet all need to work together to help with proper alignment during running and jumping.

 Quadriceps Weakness - Quad weakness is a risk factor for a knee injury.
 This is something we always check for in runners and field athletes.
 Quad weakness can be a predictor of ACL injury.
-It also plays a big role in how we absorb shock during the landing phase of running and jumping.
+It also plays a big role in absorbing shock during the landing phase of running and jumping.

 Running Mechanics - You can read this previous blog post on running mechanics.
 In summary, no matter how much strengthening and mobilization we do, you may still return to the same movement or gait pattern when you run.
 Working on your running mechanics can help decrease pain, decrease injury risk, and improve performance.